 What's your thoughts?

-#3 Updated by Denis Rouzaud almost 6 years ago
+#3 Updated by Denis Rouzaud about 6 years ago

 The main problem I see is that it won't be WYSIWYG anymore.